rykdesjardins/js-calendar/README.md

 The lightest Javascript calendar out there, without any dependency (no jQuery).
 This is a work in progress, so it is not ready to be used in production.

+## Sailor's honour
+This will be finished soon.
+It is needed for a bigger project anyways.
+If other kind developers want to lend a hand, I will obviously stop pushing directly to master and switch to a dev branch ;)

 ## Basic usage
 ```javascript
 var elem = document.getElementById("myCalendar");